 Main Service Panel and Breaker Additions

 Care should be taken when adding breakers to the MSP, as it must not exceed the electrical meter rating.
-Moreover, the National Electrical Code (NEC) mandates that solar systems' combined load should not exceed 120% of the MSP's capacity1.
+Moreover, the National Electrical Code (NEC) mandates that solar systems' combined load should not exceed 120% of the MSP's capacity 1.

 Line-Side Connection Versus Load-Side Connection